trans.png

 Jeremy Cordeaux.jpg

-Owner and Managing Director of Australia’s first “radio combo” – the highly successful number one FM music station 5AD 102.3 and the number one AM talk station 5DN.
-In 1996 at the time of their sale to ARN these stations were the highest rating and most profitable in Australia.
+Owner and Managing Director of Australia's first 'radio combo' - the highly successful number one FM music station 5AD 102.3, and number one AM talk station 5DN.
+In 1996, at the time of their sale to ARN these stations were the highest rating and most profitable in Australia.

-Founding Chairman of the Variety Club of S.A., life member of the Royal Institute for Deaf and Blind Children NSW, patron of the Motor Neurone Association and served as board member and supporter of many other charities including the Smith Family, and Red Cross.
+Founding member of the Variety Club of SA, life member of the Royal Institute for Deaf and Blind Children NSW, patron of the Motor Neurone Association, and he has served as board member and supporter of many other charities including the Smith Family and Red Cross.

-We are privileged to welcome Jeremy as our Patron for All British Day.
+We are priviledged to welcome Jeremy as our patron for All British Day.

 The All British Day is a static display motor vehicle event held on the second Sunday of March each year.